akukudala/Practice_repo/final_paper.md

 }
 ```

-## Athena
+## 4. Using Athena to interact with S3 objects<a name="athena1"></a>
+Athena is serverless interative query system. so there is no infrastructure to manage, and you pay only for the queries that you run.
+It also supports variety of formats like csv, json, Avro, ORC (columnar) and Parquet (columnar) which are recommenble in Bigdata storage.

-Amazon Athena is a service that makes it easy to create analyze data in Amazon S3 using open standards.
-Athena is serverless, so there is no infrastructure to manage, and you pay only for the queries that you run.
+Amazon Athena is a service that makes it easy to create and analyze data in Amazon S3 using open standards. </br>
 Athena is easy to use.
-Simply point to your data in Amazon S3 and start querying using standard SQL.
+Simply point to your data in Amazon S3 and start querying using SQL.
 Most results are delivered within seconds.
 With Athena, there’s no need for complex ETL jobs to prepare your data for analysis.
 This makes it easy for anyone with SQL skills to quickly analyze large-scale datasets.

-## 4. Using Athena to interact with S3 objects<a name="athena1"></a>

-### 4.1 Athena Introduction <a name="athena2"></a>
+### 4.1 Why Athena got Popular? <a name="athena2"></a>
-Athena is serverless interative query system.
-It works on data stored in S3 and uses SQL for querying data.
-It also supports variety of formats like csv, json, Avro, ORC (columnar) and Parquet (columnar) which are recommenble in Bigdata storage.
+* Athena is used by Data Analysts to query large S3 data sets
-Only pay for querying the data.
+* Only pay for querying the data.
 It is $5 per TB data scanned.
 No charge for DDL and failed Queries.
-One of the best ways to save the cost, we can create Columnar formats (Parquet and ORC) and by using Partitions
+* One of the best ways to save the cost, we can create Columnar formats (Parquet and ORC) and by using Partitions.
-Quickly queries Unstructured, Semi Structured and Structured Data.
+* Quickly queries Unstructured, Semi Structured and Structured Data.
 Uses Presto (It is a distributed SQL query engine for BigData).
 Different ways to access the Amazon Athena are
 * AWS Console
 * Athena API